WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## implement find-kedro

-Next we need to tell kedro where our nodes are.
-This is is where `find-kedro` comes in.
-Here we simply point to the directory where our modules of nodes/pipelines are and it does the rest automatically.
+Next, we need to tell kedro where our nodes are.
+This is where `find-kedro` comes in.
+Once we point to the directory where our modules of nodes/pipelines are, it creates the pipelines dictionary for us automatically.
+It will even separate each module into a pipeline and stitch them all into one default pipeline.

 ``` python
 # pipeline_registry.py